University of Technology Sydney

 Teaching and learning strategies

 Authentic problem based learning: This subject relies heavily upon the principle that students learn best by doing.
 It offers a range of authentic data science problems to solve that help to develop students’ statistical thinking about complex problems.
-Students learn how to find and understand the many different forms of R documentation, and to write useful documentation for others.
-They work on real world data analysis problems using datasets that they create using modern data harvesting techniques.
+Students work on real world data analysis problems using datasets that they create using modern data harvesting techniques.
 These are used to answer realistic data science questions in broad areas of topical interest.
 This exposes them to the true ambiguities, constraints, and complexities of working as a data scientist for a variety of different stakeholders.

 Blend of online and face to face activities: This subject is offered through a series of block sessions blending online with face-to-face learning.
 Students interact face-to-face with each other and the teaching team in three intensive modules that require the completion of both preparation and after class activities.
 They concurrently use a range of complementary online resources to develop their statistical thinking according to identified weaknesses in their background knowledge.
 They are expected to engage in online discussion and to actively participate in other blended activities.